 Underground Dining at Bonnechere Caves

-Visiting Bonnechere Caves
+When To Visit Bonnechere Caves

 Bonnechere Caves opens on Victoria Day weekend in May.
 It closes on the Canadian Thanksgiving weekend (Second-weekend in October).
 Tickets are $17 for adults, $15 for seniors, $13 for youth (age 13-17), and $12 for children (under age 4 is free).

-Tip: To find out more about what Bonnechere Caves has to offer you can email them at [email protected] or call them at 1-800-469-2283.
+Pro-Tip: To find out more about what Bonnechere Caves has to offer you can email them at [email protected] or call them at 1-800-469-2283.

 Eating in Eganville, Ontario